These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 These are the countries where novel coronavirus cases have been confirmed worldwide

 The novel coronavirus has spread throughout the world since the first cases were detected in central China in December.
-At least 2,300 people have died and more than 77,000 people have been infected, and the World Health Organization (WHO) has declared the outbreak a public health emergency of international concern.
+More than 2,600 people have died globally and more than 79,000 people have been infected, and the World Health Organization (WHO) has declared the outbreak a public health emergency of international concern.

 China’s National Health Commission has confirmed the virus can be transmitted from person to person through “droplet transmission” — where a virus is passed on due to an infected person sneezing or coughing — as well as by direct contact.

-There are at least 1,500 confirmed cases of novel coronavirus in more than 30 countries and territories outside mainland China.
-More than 600 of those cases are linked to the stricken Diamond Princess cruise ship docked in Yokohama, Japan.
+There are at least 2,200 confirmed cases of novel coronavirus in more than 30 countries and territories outside mainland China.
+Close to 700 of those cases are linked to the Diamond Princess cruise ship docked in Yokohama, Japan.

 This is a full list of confirmed cases of the novel coronavirus, officially called Covid-19, outside mainland China.

-Australia has confirmed a total of 21 cases of the novel coronavirus as of Saturday, six of which are from the Diamond Princess repatriation flight from Japan, according to a statement from the Department of Health.
+Australia has confirmed a total of 22 cases of the novel coronavirus as of Saturday, seven of which are from the Diamond Princess repatriation flight from Japan, according to a statement from the Department of Health.

 Belgium (at least 1 case)